zedlopez/ifm/The Recipe Book.md

 Test me with "enter gates".
 ```

-The *Recipe Book* is not a tutorial–it offers advice and examples to crib from, not theory or systematic teaching.
+**The Recipe Book** is not a tutorial – it offers advice and examples to crib from, not theory or systematic teaching.
 The examples here are provided with the express intention that authors cut and paste useful passages into their own works, modifying as they go.
 This is an excellent way to get things working quickly.

 [ZL: https://inform7.atlassian.net/browse/I7-2249 Inform licence reference ]::

 In the traditional saying: good programmers write good code, but great programmers steal it.
 (Appropriately enough, nobody seems to know who said this first.)
 For the avoidance of any doubt–the example text is here to be taken, and this infringes no copyright, and requires no acknowledgement.
 So steal at will.
 The examples are a part of Inform itself, and as such, they are available to anyone who accepts the Inform licence.

-Many programming languages for conventional computing, such as C, come with elaborate libraries of ready-written code–so elaborate, in fact, that they often need much larger manuals than the language itself, and can be hard to learn.
+Many programming languages for conventional computing, such as C, come with elaborate libraries of ready-written code – so elaborate, in fact, that they often need much larger manuals than the language itself, and can be hard to learn.
 Even expert programmers typically use only a small part of what is available in such libraries, giving up on the rest as too complex to use, or too difficult to find out about, or not quite what they need.

 The designers of Inform chose not to go down this road.
 Rather than providing a general system for liquids (say), which would have to be a quite complicated and opaque program, Inform provides a choice of examples showing how to get different effects.
 The writer can read the text which achieves these effects, and can simply cut and paste whatever might be useful, and rewrite whatever is not quite wanted.